fcadete/TRF2_siRNA/notes_on_project.md

 + Analyze the TopHat alignments to see if any genes are showing up.
 + Run a non-mapping based RNA-seq quantifier like Salmon to get gene counts and proceed with downstream analysis.

+## FastQC on TopHat-aligned reads

+### Procedure

+Ran TopHat to map Trimmomatic-filtered reads to the genome.
+Then extracted the fastq files corresponding to the mapped reads and ran QC on them.
+The idea was to see if the reads that mapped did not include the weird GC peaks.

+### Results.

+The reads that mapped include the weird GC peaks.
+Frustrating.

+### Next steps

+Count the reads per gene and see if mtRNA, rRNA or tRNAs show up in the high counts.